archivesspace/tech-docs/src/content/docs/customization/configuration.md

 #### `AppConfig[:jobs_cancelable]`

-By default, only allow jobs to be cancelled if we're running against MySQL (since we can rollback)
+By default, only allow jobs to be cancelled if we're running against MySQL (since we can roll back)

 `AppConfig[:jobs_cancelable] = proc { (AppConfig[:db_url] != AppConfig.demo_db_url).to_s }`